 Time Machine’s initial backup will take many hours since it needs to backup the Mac operating system, all applications and all of your data.
 However, subsequent backups, especially if they are performed daily, will often only take 10-15 minutes since Time Machine will only backup newly created files and files that have been edited since the last backup.
 Having daily backups of your files will let you recover from most of the disasters listed above.
 However, you wouldn’t be protected against fire, flood, theft or similar situations that could destroy both your Mac and your backup hard drive which is likely sitting nearby.

 CrashPlan, an online backup service, creates an off-site copy of your files.
 In other words, a copy of your data would be sitting on CrashPlan’s servers and thus you’d be protected against fire, floods and theft.
 CrashPlan has the added appeal of being able to perform backups whenever your Mac is connected to the Internet.
 So, if you carry your Mac laptop around all day, CrashPlan is a great way to protect your data throughout the day, provided your laptop is periodically connected to the Internet.
 By default, CrashPlan runs automatically and performs backups every 15 minutes and stores multiple versions of your files.

 While I’ve been a user of CrashPlan for many years, I haven’t written about it often enough so I’ll soon write a Tech Tip about how to set up and use CrashPlan.
-In the meantime, you can read about it in The Wire Cutter’s review of many online backup services.
-The Wire Cutter picks CrashPlan as the best online backup service.
+In the meantime, you can read about it in The Wirecutter’s review of many online backup services.
+In 2015, The Wirecutter picked CrashPlan as the best online backup service.
+As of 2019, The Wirecutter now lists Backblaze as the best online backup service.